adilallo/VR-Volume-Rendering/README.md

 <br/>
 On the DICOM Loader object select the directory with the folder containing DICOM data
 <br/>
-If needed, contact Andy for links to DICOM test data (must be downloaded seperately.
+If needed, contact Andy for links to DICOM test data (must be downloaded seperately).